Zilpha Drew Smith: Career

 Smith had a lifelong collaborative relationship with another social work pioneer, Mary Richmond.
 At first Richmond looked to Smith for mentorship but over time they came to see one another as colleagues and eventually close friends.
 Richmond applied Smith's charitable organization approach in her own city of Baltimore, Maryland.

 From 1904 to 1918, she was the Associate Director of the new Boston School of Social Work maintained by Simmons College and Harvard University, overseeing the expansion of its curriculum and the use of case records in social work education.

+Death

 Zilpha Drew Smith died in Boston in 1926 and was buried in the Mayflower Cemetery, Duxbury, Massachusetts.